VP Student Development/Dean of Students (906) 487-7324

 Tutoring and Learning Center (TLC)

-The Tutoring and Learning Center offers all Finlandia students free tutoring and help in most General Education courses and selected upper-level courses.
-TLC services include academic coaching, peer and professional tutoring, study skill workshops, study groups, computer literacy development, and the use of a small computer lab.
-Through the TLC, Finlandia University faculty members provide students with study aids such as classroom reserve material, review sheets, and past exams.
-The TLC, located in Nikander 10, is open Monday through Friday, 9 a.m. to 5 p.m., with regular evening hours during the fall and spring semesters.
+The Tutoring and Learning Center, in Nikander 10, offers all Finlandia students free tutoring and help in most General Education courses and selected upper-level courses through Learning Labs and individual appointments.
+TLC services include academic coaching, peer and professional tutoring, study groups, and the use of a small computer lab.
+Through the TLC, Finlandia University faculty members provide students with study aids such as classroom reserve material.
+An additional TLC was opened in Nikander 12 and offers study tables as well as a balcony lounge area for student use.
+Both TLCs are open Monday through Friday, 9 a.m. to 5 p.m., with regular evening hours during the fall and spring semesters.

 The Testing Center is located in Mannerheim 116.
 Testing Center services include testing accommodations (DSS participants), testing proctors, and Institutional Challenge Exam (ICE) proctoring.
 Specific testing hours are posted each semester, and all tests must be scheduled 48 hours in advance.
 See the Academics section in this publication for more information.